 Sensible use of alcohol

-You should discuss the consumption of alcohol with your physician and dietitian.
+You should discuss the consumption of alcohol with your physician and dietician.
 If you need to lose weight, remember alcohol is high in calories.

 - Always have food with alcohol